tom-seddon/beeblink/docs/fs.md

 For example: `$.!BOOT` and `$.!BOOT.inf`.

-The name seen on the BBC will be exactly the name it has on the PC.
+With a 0-byte .inf file, the name seen on the BBC will be exactly the name it has on the PC.
+Its load and execution addresses will be &FFFFFFFF (see the `Won't` error below), and it will be unlocked.

+The .inf file will be updated automatically if any of its properties change.

 ## Accessing BBC files on the server